tlohmar/DedicatedNetworks/documentation/SupportingDocuments/ApiDesignConsiderations.md

 # API Design Considerations

 ## Introduction
-The API design considerations are derived from the API usage scenarios (PR#12).
+The API design considerations are derived from the API [usage scenarios](UsageScenarios.md).
 The aim of the API is to hide telco specific complexity, while offering the needed capabilities.
 There may be different realization of the needed network capabilities, e.g. using shared network slices or even exclusive network slices.

 ## General Considerations
 The API should allow combination with other CAMARA APIs, such as QOD, Connectivity Insights / Monitoring, etc.